akuklev/akuklev.github.io/prototypes.md

 making the type of ℕ-models into a ∞-precategory (Segal type), which turns out to be a ∞-category (Complete Segal type) as it is well-known that the equivalences `(≃)<ℕᴿ>` of ℕ-models correspond to their isomorphisms.

-# S-ary parametricity and induced algebraic structure (Lax monoidal category example)
-Universes of type families over a given shape (e.g. `(□¹)ᵈ`) admit internal universes of (either strict or lax) models for every lax prototype.

-In particular, we have prototypes `LaxMonoidPt / □¹` and `LaxMonPt /ˢ □¹` of lax and strict `□¹`-indexed monoids.

-For any prototypes over the same signature shape, we can build symmetric products, e.g. the prototypes `CatPt ⊙ (LaxMonoidPt / □¹)` and `CatPt ⊙ (LaxMonoidPt /ˢ □¹)` of lax and ordinary monoidal categories respectively.